openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 ### Client configuration

-If you don´t use the given example below, please make sure that you correctly configure openHAB as backend in the CometVisu-Config by adding `backend="oh2"` to the root pages-element (e.g. `<pages...backend="oh2"...>`)
+If you don´t use the given example below, please make sure that you correctly configure openHAB as backend in the CometVisu-Config by adding `backend="openhab"` to the root pages-element (e.g. `<pages...backend="openhab"...>`)

 It is a good start to use the new sitemap support, to get a working example config, which you can store an customize for your needs.
 Open a sitemap in the CometVisu client like this: